Search

 The UK is one of the leading business locations in the world.
 With London being the world’s leading financial centre, this makes it an attractive location for investors and entrepreneurs to set up home.

 If you have an innovative business idea and would like to start a business in the UK, our immigration solicitors will simplify the complex process for you.
-The Innovator visa route is available to experienced business professionals intent on setting up an innovative business in the UK.
-Where relevant, the applicants must have access to at least £50,000 in available funds.
+The Innovator visa route is available to experienced business professionals’ intent on setting up an innovative business in the UK.
+Innovator Founder visa requires no minimum investment funds for new businesses, replacing the old £50,000 requirement.
+You must, however, prove you have sufficient funding to establish and grow your business.

 “The team makes it very easy to ask questions and understand the advice given.”